 More than 20 healthcare organisations and business networks support us pro bono, including:

 Yes, you can apply.
 However, you will need to register as a resident of Berlin as soon as we accept you into the program.
-This also includes your startup: In case you have already incorporated your idea, the entity will also need to be incorporated in Berlin.
+This also includes your startup: In case you have already incorporated your idea outside of Berlin, the entity will also need to be relocated to Berlin.

 If you are non-European, you need to obtain the appropriate visa allowing you to stay in Germany for, at least, the time of the program.